GravityKit/GravityExport-Lite/readme.txt

 3. Or download it from the list via the bulk selector

 == Changelog ==

+= 1.5.4 =
+* Language: Finnish language files added thanks to @Nomafin!
+* Enhancement: Better inclusion of script and styles.
+* Bugfix: Wrong minimum version of Gravity Forms set, should be 2.0.

 = 1.5.3 =
 * Enhancement: Added plugin settings page with plugin wide default settings